+Uninvited nineteenth-century Mardi Gras Rebels created their own parades and celebrations.
+They had no choice if they wanted to participate rather than watch from sidelines.
 The Mystic Krewe of Comus held its first formal parade in the mid-1800s.
 The Krewe of Rex, Knights of Momus and later the Krewe of Proteus followed with their own parades and balls.
 Members of these early clubs were exclusively white males from the upper echelons of New Orleans society.
 Females were included, but mostly for display.
 Entrance to elegant festivities was by invitation only.
-As a result, the uninvited nineteenth-century Mardi Gras Rebels created their own parades and celebrations.

 Among the uninvited were those outside the upper social circles, African Americans and members of other racial and ethnic groups.
 Some women were invited, but they were definitely not decision makers.
 Following are three of our favorite rebel groups from the early days of Mardi Gras New Orleans.

 Nineteenth-Century Mardi Gras Rebels #1: Les Mysterieuses

 It was 1896—a leap year.
 According to tradition, women could make advances toward men during these years that would be unacceptable in normal years.
 During leap year, they could even propose marriage.
 Several prominent New Orleans women leapt at the opportunity to form the first all-female Krewe.
 They called it Les Mysterieuses.
 Their second ball was held on the next leap year in 1900.

 These first founders selected a man to reign as their king.
 They placed him on display, just as Queens were displayed that year in the traditional balls.
 Throughout the ceremonies, these uninvited nineteenth-century Mardi Gras rebels reversed typical male and female roles.
 Women, for example, asked men for dances while the men had to wait for an invitation.